FedMG/number_guess-psql-db-bash/README.md

 ## Conclusion

 This number guess database project demonstrates the use of PostgreSQL for storing and managing user data.
 Also, the hability to relate the tables according to the primary and foreign key.
-The Bash script provides a convenient way to interact with the database when the user plays the game and perform various tasks.